MadeleineWalder/Elemental-match-up/README.md

 ## Bugs:

 - Luckily I didn't come across any bugs whilst making this website.
 I think this is because it is relatively simple and there isn't much content to discover bugs within.
-The JavaScript was very difficult for me, and at times I wasn't sure why my code didn't work.
-However it was simply lack of knowledge on my part causing this, not any actual bugs.

 ## Deployment: